Rams roll into 2nd half with offense showing progress

 WHAT NEEDS HELP

-Los Angeles’ sturdy offensive line must adjust to life without Whitworth, who will be out for a while.
-Joe Noteboom, the third-year pro drafted as Whitworth’s eventual replacement, will be counted on to protect Goff’s blind side after a pedestrian start to his career, which has been spent mostly at guard.
+Los Angeles’ sturdy offensive line must adjust to life without Whitworth, who will be out until at least the holidays with a Grade 3 tear of his medial and posterior collateral ligaments.
+Joe Noteboom, the third-year pro drafted as Whitworth’s eventual replacement, will be counted on to protect Goff’s blind side after a pedestrian start to a career spent mostly at guard.
 Noteboom will get plenty of attention from coaches this week.

 STOCK UP

 Linebacker Leonard Floyd had an enormously productive afternoon against Seattle with three sacks, a fumble recovery and five quarterback hits.
-The former Bears disappointment has already matched his career high with seven sacks in just nine games, seamlessly filling the role vacated by Dante Fowler last spring.
-The Rams’ pass rush isn’t dominant, but it’s been good enough, thanks to Aaron Donald and Floyd.
+The former Bears disappointment has already matched his career high with seven sacks in just nine games.

 STOCK DOWN

-The Rams might need their third kicker in four games after veteran Kai Forbath missed an extra point and then injured his ankle.
+The Rams need their third kicker in four games after veteran Kai Forbath missed an extra point and then injured his ankle, sending him to injured reserve.
 Los Angeles has missed at least one point-after or field goal in eight of its nine games.
-Austin MacGinnis, the XFL veteran on the practice squad, could be up next.
+Austin MacGinnis, the XFL veteran on LA’s practice squad, will compete for the job this week with former Tampa Bay kicker Matt Gay, who is joining the Rams off Indianapolis’ practice squad.

 INJURED

-Whitworth turns 39 next month, but he doesn’t sound finished with football.
-He plans to remain a team leader while rehabbing his knee.
-Los Angeles also is worried about oft-injured safety Taylor Rapp, who left Sunday’s game with a knee problem.
+Along with Whitworth, the Rams also lost oft-injured safety Taylor Rapp with a Grade 2 sprain of his MCL.
+He is headed to injured reserve.
 Rapp’s absence on a defense that likes to use three safeties likely means more playing time for inexperienced Nick Scott, who had a career-high 29 snaps against Seattle.

+“I think you’ll see something similar, but it is a week-by-week thing,” McVay said of the Rams’ potential scheme adjustments without Rapp.

 KEY NUMBER